We regularly post articles with some of our serial writing tips.

 - We accept serials from anywhere between three to eight instalments.
 Again, if you are new to the format, start off tentatively at first.
-Four instalments is a good testing ground.
+Three or four instalments is a good testing ground.

 - If your short story is not quite developing as you had hoped, why not see if it works as a serial idea instead, creating new characters and themes as you go?

 - Aim for 5000 words per instalment.
 If you finish with less or more, edit accordingly.
 Your characters and the situations you place them in will always have scope for editing.

 - Family storylines work.
 Your protagonists won’t only be affected by what happens to them through the course of events, but by what happens to their family members, too.